West Drayton: Paget era 1546–1786

 In 1587 Thomas Paget had been attainted of treason by act of parliament.
 His lands including West Drayton were confiscated by the Crown.
 Elizabeth granted the manor to her Lord Chancellor, Sir Christopher Hatton for life.
 Hatton died in 1591 and from 1592 the manor was leased to her Lord Chamberlain, George Carey.
 Carey became 2nd Baron Hunsdon in 1596 and entertained Elizabeth at the West Drayton Manor House in October 1602.

 In the next year 1603, both Elizabeth and George Carey died.
 With Elizabeth's death, James I, son of Mary Queen of Scots acceded to the English throne.
 In 1604 James restored the Paget family lands and honours to Thomas Paget's son William.
-William like James I was a Protestant and had taken part in the successful Anglo-Dutch capture of Cadiz (Gades) in 1596 with Admiral Charles Howard, Sir Walter Raleigh and Robert Devereux, 2nd Earl of Essex.
+William like James I was a Protestant and had taken part in the successful Anglo-Dutch capture of Cádiz (Gades) in 1596 with Admiral Charles Howard, Sir Walter Raleigh and Robert Devereux, 2nd Earl of Essex.
 It is believed William Paget received possession of West Drayton Manor in 1610.
 In 1612 William Paget became an 'Adventurer' (shareholder) and member of the Council of the Virginia Company (London Company) and the Somers Isles Company.
 The Paget Parish and Paget Island in Bermuda are named after him.
 He died on 29 August 1629 and is buried in the vault of St Martin's church.

 William Paget's son, William Paget, 5th Baron Paget, (1609–1678) was among the Peers who petitioned King Charles I on 18 August 1640 to summon a parliament for the redress of grievances.
 However at the start of the Civil War he did not wish to take up arms against the king and joined him at York in June 1642.
 He raised a regiment of foot which fought for the King at the battle of Edgehill on 23 Oct 1642.
 In 1643/44 he was with the King at Oxford.
 Paget had his estates sequestered by Parliament and was fined £500 for supporting the King.
 He died in October 1678 and is buried in the vault of St Martin's church.

 William's son, William Paget, 6th Baron Paget, (1637–1713) was appointed by William III as English Ambassador to Vienna (1689–1692) and Ambassador-Extraordinary to Constantinople (1692–1702).
 He was joint chairman at the congress of Karlowitz which resulted in the Treaty of Karlowitz of 26 January 1699 which brought peace between the Holy League and the Ottoman Empire after the 15 year Great Turkish War.